bonitasoft/bonita-doc/md/tasks.md

 1. Go to _BPM_>_Tasks_ and view the list of pending human tasks.
 2. Select the relevant task in the list and click on _Do for_.
-3. In the popup, stgart typing the name of the user to the task for.
+3. In the popup, start typing the name of the user to the task for.
 4. Select the user for whom you want to do the task.
 5. Click on _Do it_.